stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ### Operating Principles

 The core components in the build are the relay and microcontroller.
 The relay on the control board is an electromagnetic switch.
 Sending 5VDC to the relay energises the internal coil, mechanically switching its state from Normally-Open (NO) to a closed circuit $^*$.
 This process is automated using a programmable microcontroller which sends a 5VDC signal to the relay at specific times.
-All the circuitry has been placed within an enclosure to prevent access to the high AC voltages.
+All the circuitry has been placed within an enclosure to prevent access to the high AC voltages involved.

-$^*$ Note that the relay used in this build can also be wired for a Normally-Closed state if required (with lower current limits of 10A).
+$^*$ _Note that the relay used in this build can also be wired for a Normally-Closed state if required (with lower current limits of 10A)._

 ## Bill of Materials